sjpollard/COMS20011_2020/labs/README.md

 ## Remote access to MVB machines

 #### Option 1 (Linux Remote Desktop; Windows/Linux)
 First, follow these instructions to set up the [VPN](https://uob.sharepoint.com/sites/itservices/SitePages/vpn-connect.aspx).
 Then, follow these guidelines provided by IT Services to set up a [Linux Remote Desktop](https://uob.sharepoint.com/sites/itservices/SitePages/fits-engineering-linux-x2go.aspx).
 Should work on Mac, but apparently the required XQuartz software doesn't work well.
+This is supported by IT, so any issues with this software can be sent to service-desk@bristol.ac.uk.

 #### Option 2 (X Remote Desktop; Linux)
 If you are running an X server already (i.e. because you're running Linux locally), then open a shell on your machine, and type this command: